-The Redline Paper Studio serves the important role of supporting guest and resident artists to explore papermaking, book arts, and printmaking media.
+The RedLine Papermaking Studio serves the important role of allowing guest and resident artists to explore papermaking, book arts, and printmaking media.
 It also provides a local space for community papermaking education.

-Equipped with whizmixer for reconstituting processed pulp or recycling paper, the studio provides space for small-scale experimental papermaking.
+Equipped with a Whizmixer for reconstituting processed pulp or recycling paper, the studio provides space for small-scale experimental papermaking.
 Dedicated to using greener methods, the studio uses a large amount of paper scrap from the print shop.

-Experienced or novice papermakers may rent time in the studio space.
+Either novice or experienced papermakers may rent time in the studio space.
 A one-hour studio orientation is required.